calccrypto/OpenPGP/README.md

             the object (mainly used for moving
             PGP data around).

-    Ptr   - a typedef for std::shared_ptr<T>, where
-            T is the class each typdef is found in.
+    Ptr   - a typedef for std::shared_ptr for the class where the typdef is found.

 Operator= and the copy constructor have been overloaded for the data structures that need deep copy.